-Forth Valley College is confident that it will deliver on our vision of Making Learning Work, and it is essential that we are able to demonstrate our contribution to the achievement of Scottish Government priorities, our responsiveness to key national policy drivers, our three local authority single outcome agreements, and more broadly, our contribution to communities and economies at local, regional, and national levels.
+Forth Valley College is confident that it will deliver on our vision of Making Learning Work.
+We must demonstrate our contribution to Scottish Government priorities, our responsiveness to key national policy drivers, our three local authority outcome agreements, and, more broadly, our contribution to communities and economies at local, regional, and national levels.